ShiCloud/iot-mqtt-bridge/README.md

         "index": 1,
         "lenght": 8, //"how many bytes will be cut into this field" "offset": 2,
-        "idType": "auto" //”this field will use db auto gene value, insert into db“ },
+        "idType": "auto" //"this field will use db auto gene value, insert into db" },
     {
         "name": "loginLength",